Our Services

 Please expect a psycho-sexual evaluation to last between 3-4 hours depending on the participant’s history and if a polygraph examination is required.
 We recommend completing this assessment in two sessions within close proximity to one another, although it can be completed in a single session with sufficient breaks.
 Tele-health or virtual assessments are available for psycho-sexual evaluations.
 There are many different tests used throughout this evaluation so it is important to bring your glasses and/or any hearing aids as required.

 A typical psycho-sexual evaluation report takes between 2-4 weeks to complete, but this may vary depending on a number of factors including complexity, cooperation, and breadth of records.
 Once the report is completed, it will be provided to the referring source and may be shared with the participant directly.
-You will be given the opportunity to schedule a 30-minute feedback session to discuss pertinent findings and answer any questions.
+You will be given the opportunity to schedule a 30-minute feedback session to discuss pertinent findings and answer any questions

 A comprehensive psychological evaluation is a useful tool to help with diagnosis and treatment planning.
 This evaluation provides detailed understanding of an individual’s cognitive, emotional, behavioral, and interpersonal functioning.
 Frequently, these evaluations are requested by other providers or referring agencies to help answer specific questions about their patients’ mental health and provide treatment tailored to their specific needs.